Latest News

 Andrew Lanxon/CNET

-Not technically a CES product as this was announced during 2022, but Dyson was displaying the Zone Headphones on its stand at CES 2023.
+Not technically a CES product, as this was announced during 2022, but Dyson was demonstrating the Zone headphones in Las Vegas during CES 2023.
 Though the Zone looks like it should be a COVID mask, that’s unfortunately not what it does.
 According to the Dyson site, development on the Zone began way back in 2016 as a personal air filter — for pollution, mainly — and as such, it was never designed to protect against COVID.
 Furthermore, one critic has claimed the gadget’s force-driven fans could even help maximize your chances of catching coronavirus.
+CNET’s Katie Collins, who tried it out at Dyson’s HQ in the UK, thought it was “too brilliant and bizarre to ignore.”

 Read more: Dyson Zone Air Filtering Headphones on Sale in January for $949